wethod/learning-center-source/content/finance/index.md

 Send travel requests to your travel office and download your reservation/ticket.

 Find this section in Projects > Wallet > Travels.

+### Create, edit and send travel requests

+Head to Setting > Company > Email Bot to insert the email address(es) to send travel requests to.

+**Create a new travel request:**

+1. Click button “New Request”

+2. Insert project name.
+Job order will be automatically filled by the system.

+3. Insert departure and return dates

+4. If needed, write your travel requests, if needed.
+For instance: train details, flight details and travellers’ name.

+5. If needed, write your accommodation requests.
+For instance: hotel name, preferred accommodation’s position and guests’ name.

+6. Click *Save*.

+7. Your request will appear in the list.

+**Edit a travel request:**

+1. Open a travel request detail

+2. Click *Edit*

+3. Edit your travel request

+4. Click *Save*

+**Send a travel request:**

+1. Click the button *Send*

+2. Choose a recipient for the request.
+To insert one or more recipient head to the setting page.

+3. The recipient will receive an email with a link to your travel request.

+4. Travel request will be pending until the travel office accepts and confirms your request.

+**Permissions**